 Researching Scholarships and Educational Grants

-The hope, of course, is that your education will ultimately lead to a fulfilling career and a reasonably good-paying job, through which you can pay off any educational loans you might take out.
+The hope, of course, is that your education will ultimately lead to a fulfilling career and a reasonably well-paying job, through which you can pay off any educational loans you might take out.

 In the meantime, scholarships and grants offer opportunities to reduce your debt load.
 Some awards are large enough to cover all tuition and fees, or substantial portions, and some even include a stipend for living expenses.
 While such generous awards are less common, and competition for them can be fierce, they are out there.
-It is also true that even small awards can make a big difference in a given semester.
+It is also true that even an accumulation of small awards can make a big difference in a given semester.
+We know of one undergraduate who paid for almost her entire degree by cobbling together dozens of small scholarships, most just hundred of dollars.

 Best wishes in your search as you consult the suggestions and award resources below!